JustArchiNET/ArchiTag/README.md

 ---

+## Features

+Currently ArchiTag can write following Opus metadata blocks into opus-encoded audio file:

+- Comment
+- Performer
+- Track number
+- Track total

+You can very easily extend it for other metadata blocks.

+---

 ## Contributions

 All contributions are welcome.
 I coded this small script for myself in order to add missing `opusenc` metadata functionality.
 You can easily extend it for your own needs and send a pull request back if appropriate!